Course Descriptions

 Introduction to In-House Practice of Law - LAWS 7629

 Explores cutting edge questions around the practice of law as an employee of a business.
 Demonstrates how the combination of law and business can be valuable to businesses and also innovative, challenging and rewarding to legal professionals.
-Legal services to corporate America is changing dramatically with more entities relying on in-house counsel, compared to private practitioners, to obtain legal advice and counsel.
+Legal services to corporate America is changing dramatically with more entities relying on in-house counsel, compared to private practitioners, to obtain legal advice and counsel.1 credit, letter graded.

 Introduction to Intellectual Property Law - LAWS 6301

-Provides an overview of our nation's intellectual property laws, including patent, copyright, trademark, trade secret, and also discusses other assorted matters related to intellectual property, including licensing, competition policy issues, and remedies.
+Provides an overview of our nation's intellectual property laws, including patents, copyrights, trademarks and trade secrets.
+Discusses other matters related to intellectual property, including licensing, competition policy issues and remedies.
+Degree credit not granted for this course and TLEN 5245.
+3 credits, letter graded.

 Introduction to Islamic Law - LAWS 6518